 Often called by the name ‘pearl island’ by Vietnamese people, Phu Quoc Island is one of the most beautiful islands in Vietnam.
 Phu Quoc is no doubt the best place for you to get away from the bustling city life.
 Nowhere else other than Phu Quoc you can find the perfect combination of modernity and tranquility.
-In this travel guide, we'll show you all the most fun and exciting things to do in Phu Quoc island, together with all the necessary information such as Phu Quoc's visa policy, best time & how to get to the island and best Phu Quoc tours.
+In this travel guide, Vietnam Shore Excursions will show you all the most fun and exciting things to do in Phu Quoc island, together with all the necessary information such as Phu Quoc’s visa policy, best time & how to get to the island and best Phu Quoc tours.

 THINGS TO DO IN PHU QUOC ISLAND

 The north of the island is wilder than the southern part with most of the area covered by mountains and forests of Phu Quoc National Park.
 There are relatively more things to do and see in the north of Phu Quoc.
 Let’s discover them in-depth.

 1. Trek to Phu Quoc National Park and Ganh Dau Beach